Riddhiman2005/Extended-Heisenberg-Uncertainty-Principle-and-Geometry-of-Anti-de-Sitter-Space/Acknowledgment.md

 Taraprasanna Roy is a Physics Teacher at Govt.
 Sponsored Public school Palita High School.
 He is interested in Physics experiments , have a small lab and a Physics Library in his home.
 He is private tutor of the author from Grade VIII.
-A special thanks to Mr. Roy, for supervising this project, and providing the resources in form of books and research papers required to complete this project
+A special thanks to Mr. Roy, for supervising this project, and providing the resources in form of books and research papers required to complete this project.